What is a Pizza Stone? Discover the Most Practical Answer

 What is a Pizza Stone?

-The greater heat not only produces a beautiful pizza crust, but it may also reduce baking time to under 10 minutes, allowing you to produce pizzas like a true pizzaiolo.
+The greater heat produces a beautiful pizza crust and may reduce baking time to under 10 minutes, allowing you to produce pizzas like a true pizzaiolo.

 Baking stones are similar to cookie sheets, except they may absorb more moisture for crispier results.